Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 Composite sampling

 Composite sampling involves taking a single sample from multiple locations within a room or zone.
-The sample represents the average contamination level across the sampled area.
-This is the most common approach for screening assessments.
+The sample represents the average contamination level across the sampled area and is the most common approach for screening assessments.

 - Identify the area to be sampled (e.g., a bedroom, living room, or kitchen)